Wisconsin's endangered and threatened species laws

 Nongame birds - As mentioned earlier, all birds, with the exception of resident game birds and certain non-native species, are protected from intentional taking, killing or possession.
 This includes their nests, eggs and body parts.

-Reptiles and amphibians — All native herptiles are considered protected but have different levels of protection.
+Reptiles and amphibians - All native herptiles are considered protected but have different levels of protection.
 Open season for taking frogs is from the Saturday nearest May 1 to Dec.
 31. There is no open season for bullfrogs in Jefferson County.
 Open season for all turtles, other then E/T species, is July 16-Nov.
-30. Collection of protected wild animals — gray rat snake, gopher snake, timber rattlesnake and North American racer — or those listed as E/T, is prohibited in Wisconsin.
+30. Collection of protected wild animals, including gray rat snake, gopher snake, timber rattlesnake and North American racer or those listed as endangered or threatened, is prohibited in Wisconsin.
 Otherwise, non-listed reptiles and amphibians may be taken at any time.
 See Wisconsin's amphibian and reptile regulations for details.

 Mussels - It is illegal to remove threatened or endangered clams, live or dead, from any Wisconsin water.
 In addition, it is no longer legal to harvest live clams from any state waters.
 See the Wisconsin clamming regulations for details.